jocubeit/kube/README.md

 In order to make the variables available at runtime I decided to convert the majority of the SASS variables to CSS Custom Properties.
 In doing so you can now get and set CSS Custom Property values using Javascript.
 Unfortunately I couldn't find an acceptable workaround for the remaining 5 SASS variables that are used to generate the grid.
 However, I didn't find this particularly necessary in my projects anyway.

-CSS Custom Properties permit the declaration and usage of cascading variables in stylesheets. [caniuse.com](https://caniuse.com/#feat=css-variables) reports global support at 75.66%.
-The main exceptions are Internet Explorer and Opera Mini.
-Edge 15 has partial support but only due to there being bugs present, so expect this will be fixed soon and full support will be present in that browser too.
+CSS Custom Properties permit the declaration and usage of cascading variables in stylesheets. [caniuse.com](https://caniuse.com/#feat=css-variables) reports global support at 87.73%.
+The main exceptions are Internet Explorer, Samsung Internet (v4) and Opera Mini.
+IE represents 2.76% of global browser usage, Opera Mini represents 2.66% and Samsung Internet less than 1%.
+Edge 15 has partial support but only due to there being bugs present, however Edge versions 16, 17 and 18 have full support.

 ### Please Note